Teams solve problems best.

-Eliminating or reducing the surface causes.
-It's important to eliminate or at least reduce the inappropriate employee thoughts, unsafe behaviors, and hazardous workplace conditions that directly cause or contribute to the accident.
+- Correcting surface-cause problems.
+It's important to eliminate or at least reduce unsafe behaviors and hazardous workplace conditions that cause or contribute to accidents.

-The most common external effect of safety management system design or performance is employee behavior.
-Behaviors are, therefore, the most direct observable effect (leading indicator) of safety management system effectiveness.
-Inappropriate or unsafe employee behaviors, then, result in hazardous workplace conditions.
+- Employee, supervisor, and manager behaviors are the most direct observable effects (leading indicators) of safety management system effectiveness.
+Inappropriate or unsafe employee behaviors, in turn, create hazardous workplace conditions.

 Root cause problems include corporate behavior and performance that lead to increased probability of injury or illness.
 Unsafe corporate behavior and performance is reflected in poor management vision, attitude, decision-making, and policy direction regarding workplace safety and health.
 Tools to help identify and understand the root-cause problems associated with surface causes include:

 Click on the link to see